LAION-AI/laion.ai/blog/bud-e.md

 The development of BUD-E is an ongoing process that requires the collective effort of a diverse community.
 We invite open-source developers, researchers, and enthusiasts to join us in refining BUD-E's individual modules and contributing to its growth.
 Together, we can create an AI voice assistants that engage with us in natural, intuitive, and empathetic conversations.

-If you're interested in contributing to this project, join [our Discord community](https://discord.com/invite/eq3cAMZtCC) or reach out to us at <contact@laion.ai>.
+If you're interested in contributing to this project, join [our Discord community](https://discord.com/invite/eq3cAMZtCC) or reach out to us at <bud-e@laion.ai>.